HKGolden: History

-The forum still repeatedly suffers from hacking; the last provoked stoppage occurred on 8 September 2006.

 On 2009, the forum leaked a six-minute detailed video involving teenage prostitution on a double-decker bus for HK$200 to raise money for designer handbag.
 This led to local police launching a criminal investigation.

+In 2010, Westward Marukami Haruki released the online literary work Woods in Dongguan on HKGolden.
+Kind of Culture Publications released it as a print book.
+It was adapted to the film Due West: Our Sex Journey in 2012.
+Other early Hong Kong literature successes published on HKGolden included Siu Sing Lo's A Sweet Little Memoir (released in serialized format on HKGolden in 2010 and published by Steps Publications in hard copy the next year) and Cheung Sun's 18-Year-Old Nobi Nobita (also released in 2010 on HKGolden and published as a hard copy by Fung Lam Media in 2014).

 In Hong Kong, it was reported that HKGolden was the most visited place for technology brand related discussions with 87,291 posts in a single discussion channel within three months.
 Twitter remained as second destination with 27,236 posts.
 The local Eyny Forum followed with 8,683 posts.
 Yahoo!
 HK forum was at fourth with 7,538 posts.

 As of 2019 March, HKGolden is the 12th top site in Hong Kong, according to Alexa.com.